Thomas-thub/Thomas-thub/README.md

 ## Hi there 👋, my name is Thomas Himsel

+I'm from Germany and I am interested in all data related stuff, working with python, making visualizations and love analyzing kaggle datasets.

-- 🔭 I’m currently working on the prediction of insolvency
+- 🔭 I’m currently working on a dataset to predict insolvency (Data Preprocessing, Machine Learning)
-- 🌱 I’m currently learning deep learning (RNN, CNN, TensorFlow, Keras)
+- 🌱 I’m currently learning deep learning 😄 (RNNs, CNNs, TensorFlow, Keras)

 <!--